liquibase/liquibase-neo4j/docs/reference-intro.md

 !!! important
     Neo4j [schema operations](https://neo4j.com/docs/getting-started/current/cypher-intro/schema/)
     and data operations cannot be part of the same transaction.
-They must be defined in different change sets.
+They are better defined in different change sets.

+You can disable this behavior by setting the change set `runInTransaction` attribute to `false`.
+In that case, each change of the change set runs in its own auto-commit transaction.

+Learn more about the best practice around [the `runInTransaction` usage](/reference-features/#change-sets-runintransaction).

 ## Change Logs and Consistency